pingidentity/pingdirectory-go-client/docs/CurrentTimeVirtualAttributeResponse.md

 ### NewCurrentTimeVirtualAttributeResponse

-`func NewCurrentTimeVirtualAttributeResponse(schemas []EnumcurrentTimeVirtualAttributeSchemaUrn, attributeType string, enabled bool, ) *CurrentTimeVirtualAttributeResponse`
+`func NewCurrentTimeVirtualAttributeResponse(schemas []EnumcurrentTimeVirtualAttributeSchemaUrn, id string, attributeType string, enabled bool, ) *CurrentTimeVirtualAttributeResponse`

 NewCurrentTimeVirtualAttributeResponse instantiates a new CurrentTimeVirtualAttributeResponse object This constructor will assign default values to properties that have it defined,